jxmot/github-label-manager/README.md

         * "Clear List" - list is emptied and all label references are reset
         * "~~Cancel /~~ Reload" - list is emptied and all label references are reset, labels are reloaded from the most recent *source*.
         * "~~Read /~~ Import" - import from file only,
-* List of Labels - sorted by alphabetically label text
+* List of Labels - sorted alphabetically by label text (*GitHub returns them already sorted*)